 How to cite this article:

 Daprim S Ogaji.
 Effect of questionnaire response scale on items response characteristics in primary care patients survey: Comparing unipolar versus bipolar response formats.
-International Journal of Advanced Community Medicine.
-2018; 1(1): 32-39.
+Int J Adv Community Med 2018;1(1):32-39.